Vanished: The Search

 So I connected with

-the fact that the parents were immigrants and so are mine.
+the fact that the parents are immigrants and so are mine.

 I had a hard time finding a lawyer that would take the case.

-They started saying that I wasn't there to play anymore, that I needed answers, and I needed to find her, regardless of the situation.
+They started seeing that I wasn't there to play anymore, that I needed answers, and I needed to find her, regardless of the situation.

 What's happening?